Arizona Car Insurance

 Required Car Insurance Coverage In Arizona

-Arizona requires drivers to have car insurance that meets or exceeds the following minimum levels:
+Arizona requires drivers to have car insurance that meets or exceeds the following minimum coverage levels:

 - Bodily Injury Liability Coverage: Minimum $15,000 per person / $30,000 per accident